 - interaction with SH groups

 Indications and Usage for Dacarbazine

-Dacarbazine for Injection USP is indicated in the treatment of metastatic malignant melanoma.
-In addition, Dacarbazine for Injection USP is also indicated for Hodgkin's disease as a secondary-line therapy when used in combination with other effective agents.
+Dacarbazine for Injection, USP is indicated in the treatment of metastatic malignant melanoma.
+In addition, Dacarbazine for Injection, USP is also indicated for Hodgkin's disease as a second-line therapy when used in combination with other effective agents.